HealthInnovators/MedChat-AI/README.md

 **SurgeryPal** - All surgical procedures involve specific protocols to following before the surgery, SurgeryPal helps the patient follow these protocols in simple language.
 The Surgery could get cancelled if the patient does not adhere to the protocols.
 **AA Chat** - Alcoholics Anonymous Chat helps with addiction and connects to AA mentors.
 AA uploads all the training material and resources to our vector database.

+Implementation - Watch this video to implement the BioMistral chatbot locally - https://www.youtube.com/watch?v=A_m3tCqdts4

 ### Join our events - https://www.meetup.com/healthi/events/300523228/